quantumsheep/worker-c/README.md

 ThreadId
 async(void *f, void *args, ThreadErr *err);
 ```
-This function is used to start any functions asynchronously.
+This function is used to start any functions as a new thread.

 ### Parameters
-**f**: the function that will be run asynchronously.
+**f**: the function that will be run as a new thread.
 **args**: arguments to be passed to the given function.
 **err**: the error code number, literally an `unsigned long`.
 It can be `NULL` but if not, see [`pthread_create` POSIX information page](http://pubs.opengroup.org/onlinepubs/009695399/functions/pthread_create.html) for Linux or OSX and [`GetLastError()` documentation](https://msdn.microsoft.com/fr-fr/d852e148-985c-416f-a5a7-27b6914b45d4) for Windows.